-MTV VMAs: The Complete History of Taylor Swift at the Show
+Taylor Swift at the MTV VMAs: The Complete History

 While Taylor Swift can claim one of the most iconic MTV Video Music Awards moments ever, her history with the show spans red carpet slays, buzzworthy performances and, of course, cameos from her famous squad.
-Scroll down to immerse yourself in every major moment of Taylor Swift at the VMAs as you prepare yourself for the “Look What You Made Me Do” music video premiere at Sunday’s show.
+Scroll down to immerse yourself in every major moment of Taylor Swift at the VMAs.

 Taylor made her first VMAs appearance in 2008, resplendent in fluffy curls and a sweet white dress.
 It was the perfect VMAs debut look for America’s newest country sweetheart.